-Now, before submitting your resolution, revisit it and ask yourself the following four questions.
+Before submitting your resolution, please revisit it and ask yourself the following four questions.
 Your answers will help you refine your resolution and make effective use of diocesan structures that are already in place to address issues of interest to members of the Diocese of Massachusetts.
-The Resolutions Committee will not consider any resolution that would have significant implications for the diocesan budget or falls under the purview of an existing diocesan committee.
-Any such resolution submitted to the Resolutions Committee will be referred to the appropriate committee.
+The Resolutions Committee will not consider any resolution that would have significant implications for the diocesan budget or that falls under the purview of an existing diocesan committee -- any such resolution submitted to the Resolutions Committee will be referred to the appropriate diocesan committee and will not be proposed to Convention by the Resolutions Committee.
+Additionally, the Resolutions Committee will not consider any resolution that is incomplete or late.